-All students and staff who have symptoms of COVID-19 or have been exposed to someone with COVID-19 within two weeks will not be permitted on campus or will be immediately sent home if the symptoms developed once at school.
+All students and staff who have symptoms of COVID-19 or have been exposed to someone with COVID-19 within 10 days will not be permitted on campus or will be immediately sent home if the symptoms developed once at school.
 Our Social Contract stipulates that families agree to contact the school nurse and get tested if they suspect their child or anyone in their household has COVID-19 and await test results from home.

 All staff are and will continue to be tested before returning to campus and must communicate their test results to our CFOO prior to returning.
-We will continue to test all staff working on campus throughout the year, testing 50% of our staff every month on a rotating schedule.
+All staff working on campus will be tested weekly.
 We are committed to making testing as easy as possible for our staff, including providing testing on site and at no cost to staff.
-We are currently in discussions with several private testing providers and will select the provider that best meets our criteria for onsite testing for our school, which include: reliability, turnaround time of under 72 hours (preferably 24-48), ease for staff, immediate access to testing in case of an outbreak, reporting abilities, and cost.
+We contract with a private testing lab that meets our criteria of reliability, fast turnaround time (<24 hrs), ease for staff, immediate access to testing in case of an outbreak, reporting abilities, and cost.